Search

 A bathyscape or bathyscaphe is a self-propelled deep-sea diving submersible, consisting of a crew cabin similar to a bathysphere suspended below a float filled with a buoyant liquid such as petrol.

-Auguste Piccard, inventor of the first bathyscaphe, composed the name bathyscaphe using the Greek words "bathos" (depth) and "skaphos" (ship).
+Auguste Piccard, inventor of the first bathyscaphe, composed the name bathyscaphe using the greek words "bathos" (depth) und "skaphos" (ship).

 The first bathyscape was FNRS-2, built in Belgium by Piccard.
 Propulsion is provided by battery-driven electric motors.